-An Informal Gathering of Family and Friends will take place at Lori’s Dream Café, Bluffton on Thursday, September 3, 2020 starting at 11:00 a.m. and continuing for the day.
+An Informal Gathering of Family and Friends took place at Lori’s Dream Café, Bluffton on Thursday, September 3, 2020 starting at 11:00 a.m. and continuing for the day.
 If friends desire, memorial tributes in Lori’s memory may be made directly to the Kidney Foundation of Canada, Suite 202, 11227 Jasper Avenue, Edmonton, Alberta T5K 0L5 (www.kidney.ca).
 Condolence messages may be forwarded to the family by visiting: www.ofc-ltd.ca

 Desiderata – Words for Life

 Go placidly amid the noise and haste,

 and remember what peace there may be in silence.

 be on good terms with all persons.